 Minneapolis

-Brother Justus Whiskey Company specializes in whiskeys that celebrate the state's terrior, with Minnesota-grown barley, barrels made from Minnesota white oak, water from the Mississippi River, and Minnesota peat.
+Brother Justus Whiskey Company makes whiskeys that celebrate the state's terrior, with Minnesota-grown barley, barrels made from Minnesota white oak, water from the Mississippi River, and Minnesota peat.
 The cocktail room has an light and airy feel, with a calming quality that reminds me of a spa—it's the kind of place where you want to linger.
 I would recommend starting with a whiskey flight to sample the different varieties (you can also split it among your group).
-My favorite cocktail on the menu is the lavender-hued Mama Vang, which combines whiskey, coconut milk, black rice water, and pho spices.
-In-depth tours that include a guided whiskey tasting are available for $75-$100.
+My favorite cocktail on the menu is the penicillin made with cold-peated whisky, and if it's available, order the lavender-hued Mama Vang, which combines whiskey, coconut milk, black rice water, and pho spices.
+In-depth tours that include a guided whiskey tasting are available for $75-$100 per person.

 3300 5th Street NE, Minneapolis; 612-886-1658; brotherjustus.com

 O'Shaughnessy Distilling Co. has a beautiful tasting room with a luxurious, vintage style, as well as an expansive patio with fire pits.
 Although the menu focuses on the distillery's unique Irish and American-blend whiskeys, there are a few vodka and gin cocktails, and many cocktails can be made non-alcoholic.
 I love the surprising ways in which whiskey is used in the signature drinks—it's often paired with fruity, herbal, and floral ingredients, for light, refreshing cocktails.
 O'Shaughnessy also serves a full food menu (their meat and cheese boards are top-notch), and reservations are available online.
-Hour long distillery tours are offered for $25, which includes a whiskey flight led by a whiskey educator.
+Hour-long distillery tours are offered for $25 per person, which includes a whiskey components flight tasting.

 600 Malcolm Avenue SE, Minneapolis; 763-338-0914; osdistilling.com

-Tattersall Distilling is Minnesota's largest micro distillery—so large, in fact, that they exceeded the state's production cap and have moved the bulk of their operations to Wisconsin, although they still operate a cocktail room in Northeast Minneapolis.
+Tattersall Distilling used to be Minnesota's largest micro distillery—until they exceeded the state's production cap and moved the bulk of their operations to Wisconsin.
+However, they still operate a cocktail room in Northeast Minneapolis.
 Tattersall distills a wide range of spirits and liqueurs, which is reflected in their comprehensive cocktail menu and tasting flights—I'm a fan of their gin and aquavit.
 Indoor reservations are available online, and seating on the small patio is first-come, first-served.

 Suburbs